Jaeyoung0209/PompousTrash/README.md

 Negatives:
 * Needs a tutorial
-* Requires a better objective
+* Requires a better objective of the game rather than simply trying to stay alive